jakobzhao/geog371/lectures/lec06/readme.md

 SpatiaLite is not as mature as PostGIS, but it is growing in popularity, and you will see a button in QGIS called `Add SpatiaLite Layer`.
 SpatiaLite is a more self-contained and flexible choice than shapefiles, KML, etc., for this type of task.

+**MongoDB**

+MongoDB is a free and open-source cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.
+MongoDB’s geospatial indexing allows you to efficiently execute spatial queries on a collection that contains geospatial shapes and points.
+This tutorial will briefly introduce the concepts of geospatial indexes, and then demonstrate their use with $geoWithin, $geoIntersects, and geoNear.

 ### 2.3 File-based data

 File-based data includes shapefiles, KML files, GeoJSON, and many other types of text-based files.
 Each of the vector formats has some mechanism of storing the geometry (i.e., vertex coordinates) and attributes of each feature.
 Some of the formats such as KML may also store styling information.

 Below are some of the file-based data formats you're most likely to encounter.